-- 3. An insolvency practitioner should facilitate participation in decision making by those stakeholders with an entitlement to participate. - 4.
-An insolvency practitioner should take reasonable steps to ensure that those entitled to participate in decision making are able to do so on an informed basis. - 5.
-Requests for additional information from those entitled to participate in decision making should be viewed upon their individual merits and treated by an insolvency practitioner in a fair and reasonable way.
+- 3. An insolvency practitioner should facilitate participation in deemed consent and decision procedures by those stakeholders with an entitlement to participate. - 4.
+An insolvency practitioner should take reasonable steps to ensure that those entitled to participate in deemed consent and decision procedures are treated fairly and able to participate on an informed basis. - 5.
+Requests for additional information should be viewed upon their individual merits and treated by an insolvency practitioner in a fair and reasonable way.
 The provision of additional information should be proportionate to the circumstances of the case. - 6.
 The formal record of a deemed consent or decision procedure should be an accurate and contemporaneous record, sufficient to explain the business conducted and the basis upon which any discretion was exercised.